-From 1998 to 2013 Staff utilized contract services to meet enforcement staffing needs.
-These contract employees were managed in a hybrid approach that housed them in a City building and placed them under the direct management of the City's Parking & Fleet Manager.
+City provides program and program is currently being Program is required by Code, ordinance, offered by other private businesses not within City limits managed in a hybrid approach that housed them in a City building and placed them under the direct management of the City's Parking & Fleet Manager.
 In order to increase customer service the City brought the operation in-house to enhance customer service primarily by paying competitive wages with the retail industry.
 As a result customer complaints have diminished greatly.
 The next step will be implementing technology that will both aide in management of the program and enhance the customer experience.
 Staff is confident the additional resources requested will be needed to reach these objectives.